Foreign and Commonwealth Office

 Religion and Diplomacy Training

-The LSE Faith Centre is working with the FCO to provide training for diplomats in religious perspectives and how they interact with global affairs.
-This training draws on the Faith Centre’s expertise in delivery of Faith & Leadership, and its focus on Religious Imaginations.
-Each course draws on speakers from across LSE and beyond, from believers from within multiple religious imaginations, experts who have studied them from outside and speakers in diplomacy or wider public life seeking to navigate these religious imaginations, to harness their social capital, to build bridges between them, or to engage them in issues of wider public concern.
+The LSE Faith Centre has worked with the FCO to provide training for diplomats in religious perspectives and how they interact with global affairs.
+This training drew on the Faith Centre’s expertise in delivery of Faith & Leadership, and its focus on Religious Imaginations.
+Each course drew on speakers from across LSE and beyond, from believers from within multiple religious imaginations, experts who have studied them from outside and speakers in diplomacy or wider public life seeking to navigate these religious imaginations, to harness their social capital, to build bridges between them, or to engage them in issues of wider public concern.

 A rich and informative exposition of the importance of religion in global political life and the opportunities for the FCO to harness its influences.